Dartmoor Churchyards Project

 Moor Meadows is aiming to collate plant and insect records of some of the ancient churchyards on Dartmoor.
 If you are a grassland botanist, a fungi expert, entomologist, tree expert, photographer or film maker and you could spend a day in summer with a small group surveying one or two churchyards please email firstname.lastname@example.org.

-The ancient churchyards surveyed in summer 2019 were:
+The ancient churchyards surveyed so far have been:

 - Holy Trinity, Buckfastleigh